itsrainingmani/bresson/README.md

 # Bresson

-EXIF Metadata Processing TUI (Terminal User Interface) in Rust
+Bresson is an EXIF Metadata Processing TUI (Terminal User Interface) built in Rust using the [Ratatui](https://github.com/ratatui/ratatui) immediate-mode TUI library.

-## TUI Mode
+Bresson was initially conceived as an exploration of terminal interfaces and immediate-mode rendering during my Winter 2' 2024 Batch at the [Recurse Center](https://recurse.com).

+## What does it do?

-The TUI Mode allows you to inspect & modify the metadata for a given image inside your terminal.
+Bresson allows you to inspect & modify the Exif metadata for a given image inside your terminal.

 Within TUI Mode, all of the metadata is displayed inside a table and with the appropriate units for relevant fields.

+If the provided image has any GPS data, an ASCII rendering of Earth will be shown with the GPS co-ordinates highlighted!

+There is also support for rendering the image thumbnail via [ratatui-image](https://github.com/benjajaja/ratatui-image) but this is highly dependent on what image backends are supported by your terminal.
+Recommended terminals are -

+* XTerm
+* Foot
+* kitty
+* Wezterm
+* iTerm2
+* Ghostty

+## Usage

 Here is a list of Keybinds for TUI mode -